Swissnetizen/onpress/README.md

 # press event

-The press event is designed to replace onclick, onclick has a .3s delay on touchdevices, the current solution would be to have two event handlers, one of on click and one for ontap, the future is press, one handler for both
+An event to replace onclick, does not have .3s delay on touchscreens(which onclick has).

 # Usage
 ```